ying-teaching/python/0-installation-setup/vscode-python.md

 ## Develop Python Program in VS Code

 You should start with the [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial) and try our the examples in the tutorial.
-For new developers, you don't need to create virtual environment as described in the last section this this document.
+For new developers, you don't need to create virtual environment as described in the last section in the document.
 You can skip step 1 and 2 and directly install `matplotlib` in command line.
 In both Windows and Mac OS, just run `pip install matplotlib` and you should be able to run a plot application.

 The next step is to be familiar with the following sections of the Python in VS Code document.
 The Jupyter Notebook is useful to write note that mixes Markdown text and Python code.
 It is very popular among data scientists.